-We have granted the underwriters an option for a period of 30 days to purchase up to an additional initial public offering price, less the underwriting discounts and commissions.
+We have granted the underwriters an option for a period of 30 days to purchase up to an additional 937,500 shares of our common stock at the initial public offering price, less the underwriting discounts and commissions.

-The underwriters expect to deliver the shares against payment in New York, New York on , 2024.
+The underwriters expect to deliver the shares against payment in New York, New York on April 2, 2024.